neurosity/neurosity-sdk-js/docs/getting-started.md

 ## Conclusion

 Developing with Neurosity Notion can be a lot of fun!
 There are two main types of thought processes that Notion detects, intent and background.
-The forground we consider to be the `kinesis()` where you're intending to do something and the background is `calm()` or `focus()` that occurs in the background of the mind.
+The foreground we consider to be the `kinesis()` where you're intending to do something and the background is `calm()` or `focus()` that occurs in the background of the mind.

 ### Dive into development

-We're looking for great developers to help us better and better trainings, so head over to the [training guide](https://docs.neurosity.co/docs/guides/training) to learn how to build your own training application.
+We're looking for talented developers to help us improve the kinesis training.
+So, head over to the [training guide](https://docs.neurosity.co/docs/guides/training) and learn how to build your own training module.

 If you're looking for exact API references, check out the [API section](/docs/reference) of these docs!